-Some research says NAC can help your lungs work better.
-It might also:
+NAC is said to help your lungs work better.
+It might:

 - Thin mucus

 - Ease your cough

 However, the evidence to support that claim is weak, according to a research review done in 2006 on how NAC affects COPD.
 That review said the design of the study in question did not allow for “firm conclusions.”

 More recently, an analysis published in 2023 looked at nine different trials involving over 2,000 patients to see if NAC helped people with COPD.
 The analysis showed that NAC didn't significantly reduce the risk of symptom flare-ups or slow down the decline in lung function in COPD patients.
 The outcomes were similar in both groups—those who received NAC and those who didn't.

 This herb has been used for thousands of years for various medicinal reasons.
 Some early, small studies found that ginseng might have promise in treating COPD symptoms.

 However, a more recent, larger study showed that ginseng was no better than a placebo for people with moderate to severe COPD.
 So, it’s not likely to be helpful if you have COPD.